What records need to be kept as a livestock keeper?

 Pig record book (pdf 59kb opens in new window)

-The GOV.uk website provides the format to be used for sheep and goat records.
+The GOV.UK website also provides the format to be used for sheep and goat records:

 Sheep and goat holding register (external website)